Liquid4All/lfm-inference/modal/README.md

 ```

 > [!NOTE]
-> This deployment creates both CPU and GPU memory snapshots.
-The first cold start takes about 3.5 - 5 min, longer than that without the snapshot.
-But subsequent cold starts are much faster, around 30 seconds.
+> This deployment enables both CPU and GPU memory snapshots.
+The first cold start takes about 3.5 - 5 min, which is longer than the time without the snapshot.
+But **subsequent cold starts are much faster, around 30 seconds**.

 ## Use `vLLM` docker image